Optimizing the performance of eBay's sites and apps for a faster user experience.

 Optimizations for other platforms

-Native apps (iOS and Android) talk to backend services whose response format is typically JSON.
+iOS/Android apps talk to backend services whose response format is typically JSON.
 These JSON payloads can be large.
 Instead of parsing the whole JSON to render something on the screen, eBay introduced an efficient parsing algorithm that optimizes for content that needs to be displayed immediately.

 Users can now see the content quicker.
 In addition, for the Android app, eBay starts initializing the search view controllers as soon as the user starts typing in the search box (iOS already had this optimization).
 Previously this happened only after users pressed the search button.
 Now users can get to their search results faster.
 The "cut" here is the time spent by devices to display relevant content.

-This applies to cold start time optimizations for native apps, in particular, Android.
+This applies to cold start time optimizations for Android apps.
 When an app is cold started, a lot of initialization happens both at the OS level and application level.
 Reducing the initialization time at the application level helps users see the home screen quicker. eBay did some profiling and noticed that not all initializations are required to display content and that some can be done lazily.

 All the performance "cuts" eBay made collectively contributed towards moving the needle, and it happened over a period of time.
 The releases were phased in throughout the year, with each release shaving off tens of milliseconds, ultimately reaching the point where eBay is now: